-The subminimum tipped wage system in D.C. and across the country is difficult to implement and plagued by noncompliance.
-Employers in D.C. are permitted to pay tipped workers a base wage of only \$2.77 per hour as long as workers earn at least the full tipped minimum wage in tips when averaged over the course of a work-week.
-54 Both employers and employees find it difficult to track tip earnings, a task that is often complicated by tip sharing arrangements amongst workers.
+The subminimum tipped wage system in Baltimore and across the country is difficult to implement and plagued by noncompliance.
+Employers in Baltimore are permitted to pay tipped workers a base wage of only \$3.63 per hour as long as workers earn at least the full tipped minimum wage in tips when averaged over the course of a work-week.
+51 This requirement is difficult to enforce.
+Employers and employees find it difficult to track tip earnings, a task that is often complicated by tip sharing arrangements amongst workers.
 Workers also often fear asking an employer to make up the difference between their earnings and the full minimum wage-an employer might choose to give more favorable shifts to workers who do not make such demands, for example.

-Given the implementation challenges inherent in the subminimum wage system, it is not surprising that at 2014 report by the White House National Economic Council and the U.S. Department of Labor found that one of the most prevalent violations amongst employers is failing to properly track employees' tips and make up the difference between an employee's base pay and the full minimum wage when tips fail to fill that gap.55 A survey found that more than 1 in 10 workers employed in predominantly tipped occupations earned hourly wages below the full federal minimum wage, including tips.56
+There is evidence of considerable abuse of this two-tiered system.
+In its investigations of over 9,000 restaurants from 2010 to 2012, the federal Department of Labor found that roughly 84 percent of investigated restaurants were in violation of the federal Fair Labor Standards Act, including millions of dollars' worth of tipped minimum wage violations.52 Similarly, a 2014 report by the White House National Economic Council and the U.S. Department of Labor found that one of the most prevalent violations amongst employers is failing to properly track employees' tips and make up the difference between an employee's base pay and the full minimum wage when tips fail to fill that gap.
+53 A survey found that more than 1 in 10 workers employed in predominantly tipped occupations earned hourly wages below the full federal minimum wage, including tips.
+54